 Hanoi has a climate divided into 4 distinct seasons.
 Each time, the capital has its own beauty, so you can explore Hanoi at any time of the year:

 Autumn: begins in August and lasts until October.
 This is also the time when the capital is more romantic and dreamy than ever.
 Autumn in Hanoi is filled with milk flowers and the faint scent of fresh green rice.
-Coming to the capital this season, don’t forget to wander around Phan Dinh Phung street filled with yellow leaves, visit West Lake to watch the sunset and enjoy the specialties of Hanoi’s autumn.
+Coming to the capital this season, don’t forget to wander around Phan Dinh Phung Street filled with yellow leaves, visit West Lake to watch the sunset, and enjoy the specialties of Hanoi’s autumn.

 Winter: starts from November and lasts until the end of January of the following year.
 This season is characterized by a cold that penetrates the skin but still makes many people sob because of its lyrical beauty.
 If you travel to Hanoi in the early days of winter, you can walk around street corners such as Dinh Le, Phan Dinh Phung… to see street flower baskets filled with white daisies.

-Transportation to and in Hanoi
+Transportation to and around Hanoi

 Hanoi is considered the heart of Vietnam, so visitors can travel easily to the capital by plane, train, bus, private car or motorbike from other provinces.